gry-man/Pax-Documents/CentralCommandHandbook.md

 In the event of self-antagging, follow the established in-character retaliation procedure:

 1. **Send a CentComm Spec Ops Team:** Coordinate with other administrators or event coordinators to dispatch a CentComm Spec Ops team to confront the self-antagger.
+If there are no ghosts available, you can be a lone NT operative to hunt the self-antagger.

 2. **Bluespace Artillery Ship:** Initiate the call for a Bluespace Artillery Ship.
 This process takes 35 minutes, providing ample time for the in-game scenario to unfold naturally.
 Once the ship arrives, the self-antagger can be hit by bluespace artillery missile which kills them immediately.